vexedmoth/auto-kalivex/README.md

 | |/ /  __/>  </  __/ /_/ / / / / / / /_/ / /_/ / / /
 |___/\___/_/|_|\___/\__,_/_/ /_/ /_/\____/\__/_/ /_/  github.com/vexedmoth

 ```
+> [!NOTE]
+> This is an auto installation of Kali Linux for Pentesting and Offensive Security.
+You need to install a clean Kali Linux system before executing this

 ## Installation
 1. Update and upgrade packages